wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 Can I try it for free?
 ----------------------

 You may sign up for a free trial to test an environment.
+No credit card is required.

 Is it PCI DDS compliant?
 ------------------------